haloapping/kontek/README.md

-# Description
+# KonTek

-KonTek is application to manage your contact.
+Web application to manage your contact.

 # Features